benjamindenboer/FramerSlider/README.md

 	value: 50
 ```

-And finally—to use its value, you can use the `onValueChange` method.
+And finally—to output its values, you can use the `onValueChange` method.

 ```
 # Update value & print output